ooples/pine_script_docs/source/language/Functions_and_annotations.rst

 Not all built-in functions need to be executed every bar.
 These are the functions which do not require it, and so do not need special treatment::

-   abs, acos, asin, atan, ceil, cos, dayofmonth, dayofweek, exp, floor, heikinashi, hour, kagi, linebreak, log, log10, max, min, minute, month, na, nz, pow, renko, round, second, sign, sin, sqrt, tan, tickerid, time, timestamp, tostring, weekofyear, year
+   dayofmonth, dayofweek, hour, linebreak, math.abs, math.acos, math.asin, math.atan, math.ceil,
+   math.cos, math.exp, math.floor, math.log, math.log10, math.max, math.min, math.pow, math.round,
+   math.sign, math.sin, math.sqrt, math.tan, minute, month, na, nz, second, str.tostring,
+   ticker.heikinashi, ticker.kagi, ticker.new, ticker.renko, time, timestamp, weekofyear, year

 .. note:: Functions called from within a ``for`` loop use the same context in each of the loop's iterations.
-In the example below, each ``lowest`` call on the same bar uses the value that was passed to it (i.e., ``bar_index``), so function calls used in loops do not require special treatment.
+In the example below, each ``ta.lowest`` call on the same bar uses the value that was passed to it (i.e., ``bar_index``), so function calls used in loops do not require special treatment.

 ::

-   //@version=4
+   //@version=5
-   study("My Script")
+   indicator("My Script")
    va = 0.0
    for i = 1 to 2 by 1
        if (i + bar_index) % 2 == 0
-           va := lowest(bar_index, 10)  // same context on each call
+           va := ta.lowest(bar_index, 10)  // same context on each call
    plot(va)